Raiders playoff success creating community in small town Saskatchewan

 "And you know, it's created the enthusiasm in town and it's a bonding factor and it's created a lot of excitement around here," he said in a recent interview.
 "And we're happy for that because it's been a long time coming."

-Prince Albert wasn't expected to dominate this season, especially after the team finished last year with a dismal 21-44-7 record, third last in the WHL and out of a playoff spot.
+Prince Albert wasn't expected to dominate this season, especially after the team finished last year with a dismal 21-44-7 record, third last in the WHL and a first-round exit from the playoffs.

 But the Raiders went on an early 19-game win streak in October, en route to a league-best regular season record of 54-10-2.

-Note: Note to readers: This is a corrected story.
-A previous version said the Raiders did not make the playoffs in 2017-18.